Basel-Dawoud/YoctoRecipes-hands-on-debugging/README.md

 [Watch the Video Tutorial](https://drive.google.com/file/d/13Su6BMfcX6kLUgUBNrtmoraawsbWD54Z/view?usp=sharing) This video provides a step-by-step walkthrough of various debugging techniques in Yocto.

-## Slides from Bootlin Tutorial
-The attached slides summarize key concepts and methodologies from the Bootlin tutorial.
-They serve as a quick reference guide to complement the video content.

 ## Debugging Techniques

-Sure!
-Here’s a rewritten version with a brief introduction:

 ---